Male State: Activities

 The group advocates patriarchy, Russian nationalism and radical information warfare against the current government (Male State claims that Russia's current leaders are too pro-women).
 The group's activities are concentrated mainly on the Internet: members locate people (usually women) who express feminist or gay-friendly views on social media and target them with insults and threats of beatings or murder.
 The group has also held periodic in-person meetings, during which members learned hand-to-hand combat and pneumatic weapons use.
-Some members have identified the LDPR as their political partner.
+Some members have identified the Liberal Democratic Party of Russia (LDPR) as their political partner.

 History

-"Male State" began as a private community on the Russian social media network VKontakte.
+Male State began as a private community on the Russian social media network VKontakte.
 It was created in 2016 by the Russian bodybuilder Vladislav Pozdnyakov and maintained strict membership rules.

 In December 2018, Pozdnyakov was sentenced to a two-year suspended sentence under Article 282 of the Criminal Code of the Russian Federation for "actions aimed at humiliating human dignity in relation to women".
 A year later, the sentence was overturned.

-In 2019, four members of the "Male State" from Khabarovsk, detained in 2017, were convicted of extremist activities.
+In 2019, four members of the Male State from Khabarovsk, detained in 2017, were convicted of extremist activities.

-In 2020, the "Male State" community was blocked by the VKontakte administration for "incitement to violent action".
+In 2020, the Male State community was blocked by the VKontakte administration for "incitement to violent action".
 By the time of blocking, the group consisted of over 150 thousand users.
-After the blocking of the "Male State" and two more of his communities on VKontakte, Pozdnyakov began to actively maintain his channel on Telegram, a messaging service, and has garnered more than 80 thousand subscribers.
+After the blocking of Male State and two more of his communities on VKontakte, Pozdnyakov began to actively maintain his channel on Telegram, a messaging service, and has garnered more than 80 thousand subscribers.

-In July 2021, Pozdnikov was accused of leading a hate campaign against the Russian wife of a Nigerian student who had drowned while rescuing a swimmer in western Russia’s Kaliningrad region.
+In July 2021, Pozdnikov was accused of leading a hate campaign against the Russian wife of a Nigerian student who had drowned while rescuing a swimmer in Kaliningrad Oblast.

 In August 2021, Yobidoyobi co-founder Konstantin Zimen said he and his business received a barrage of threats and abuse after Vladislav Pozdnyakov shared a Yobidoyobi ad featuring a black man on his social media pages and called for action to be taken.
 The company took down the ad and apologized.

 On 18 October 2021, the Nizhny Novgorod regional court declared the organization extremist, thus banning its activities in Russia.